SEW-Transformers/.github/profile/README.md

 ## 📌 About the Project

 This website is designed to showcase the products, services, and expertise of SEW Transformers.
-The website is fully responsive, visually aligned with Nepali national themes (using crimson red and dark blue), and built using only **HTML, CSS, and vanilla JavaScript**.
-It includes:
+The website is fully responsive, visually aligned with Nepali national themes (using crimson red and dark blue), and built using only **Next.js as a frontend and Express.js as a backend** i wanted a full control of backend and wanted to code seperately to not mess up anything thats why i avoided the next.js built in Backend.

+website includes:

 * Company Introduction
 * Product Showcase